ACloudGuru-Resources/Course_Introduction_to_Ansible/README.md

 - How to setup Ansible locally and configure local environment to utilize Ansible.
 - Learn how to run Ansible command and build playbooks
 - Learn how to stand up a simple infrastructure from nothing to fully functional configured environment.
+- Learn about other Ansible topics that make your playbooks and Ansible setup more modular and more robust.

 Please note, this is provided as-is, neither I, nor A Cloud Guru support this code.
 If you do identify any errors, then please identify and we will attempt to fix on a best efforts basis.